Steam-powered vessel: Personal use

 Many steam vessels have been built or fallen under the category of privately owned.
 These vessels can be luxury cruisers or decommissioned commercial vessels, especially now as the nostalgia value surrounding steam technology increases.
 Now steam vessels are not nearly as common as yachts with a more conventional power-train, mostly due to the scarcity and special knowledge required to operate and maintain these vessels.

 Danger

 High temperature steam can cause injury in humans on areas of exposed skin or by other means.
 Steam can cause burns through direct contact or by inhalation of vapors.
 Steam boilers also present an explosion hazard due to their high pressure contents.
 If over pressurization occurs and safety relief systems malfunction it is possible for a boiler to explode and cause damage to people and equipment surrounding it.

 Notable steam vessels

 RMS Titanic

 The RMS Titanic was the largest ocean-going passenger ship at the time of its creation in 1912.
-The ship sank only days into its maiden voyage from Cobh in Ireland after it struck an iceberg and took on water, killing over 1,500 people.
+The ship sank only days into its maiden voyage from Southampton to New York after it struck an iceberg and took on water, killing over 1,500 people.